deployKF/website/content/guides/getting-started.md

     ??? step "Step 3 - Prepare a Git Repo"

         You will need to create a git repo to store your generated manifests.

+        !!! danger

-        We __STRONGLY RECOMMEND__ using a __PRIVATE__ repo, as attackers could gain valuable information from your manifests.
+            We __STRONGLY RECOMMEND__ using a __PRIVATE__ repo for your manifests!

         If your git repo is private, you must [configure ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) with credentials to access the repo.
-        For example, for a GitHub repo, you might create a Secret with a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as follows:
+        For example, when using a GitHub repo, you might create a Secret with a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as follows:

         ```bash
         # create a secret with your GitHub credentials